-The employer is a state agency which provides a variety of social and health services to the residents of Washington State.
-The union has historically represented employees working in the juvenile probation and parole offices of the employer.

-The bargaining unit was created in 1982, and has existed in its present form since 1994.
-That unit has historically included both supervisors and non-supervisory employees.
-Specific listed classifications have been historically excluded from that unit.
+The employer is a state agency which provides various social and health services for the residents of Washington State.
+Since 1988, the union has represented registered nurses working in the institutions operated by the employer.
+The unit has existed in its present form since 1992, and has historically included both supervisors and non-supervisory employees.